 The average cost of a car rental in Australia is between $40-$80 for small cars, and $80-$110 for standard sized cars.

 Buying a Car in Australia

-If your planning on spending a long period of time in Australia and want to buy a car you can spend as much as you want.
+If you’re planning on spending a long period of time in Australia and want to buy a car you can spend as much as you want.
 Check out the websites below.

 Hot Tip: if you buy a camper trailer like us or a campervan try and resell it in the north or west of the country as you’ll get a higher sales price.

 Another option is to rent a campervan (motorhome) which becomes your wheels and your bed all in one.
 This is another popular option that we see plenty on the road and people staying in caravan parks.